sebdumancic/ReCeNT/README.md

 The following similarity measure a currently supported:

 1. Relational clustering over neighbourhood trees (see Citing section)
 2. Hybrid similarity measure introduced in `Neville, Adler and Jensen (2003): Clustering Relational Data Using Attribute and Link Information.
-Text Mining and Link Analysis Workshop, 18th International Joint Conference on Artificial Intelligence`
+Text Mining and Link Analysis Workshop, ICAI 2003`
 3. Hybrid similarity measure for annotated graphs introduced in `Witsenburg and Blockeel (2011):  Improving the accuracy of similarity measures by using link information.
 Foundations of Intelligent Systems`
 4. Conceptual clustering introduced in `Fonseca, Santos Costa, Camacho (2012):  Conceptual clustering of multi-relational data.
 ILP 2011`
 5. [Not ready yet] Relational instance based learning